-If the parties decide that Extended Disclosure is necessary, a request must be made to the court using a joint Disclosure Review Document ("DRD").
+If the parties decide that Extended Disclosure is necessary, a request must be made to the court (which the parties must try and agree in advance) using a joint Disclosure Review Document ("DRD").
 The DRD sets out:

-- A list of "Issues for Disclosure" in the case - Proposals for Extended Disclosure, including which Disclosure Model is sought - Information about how documents are stored and how they might be searched and reviewed.
+- a list of "Issues for Disclosure" in the case; - proposals for Extended Disclosure, including which Disclosure Model is sought; and information about how documents are stored and how they might be searched and reviewed.

 Issues for Disclosure are those key issues in dispute, which the parties consider will need to be determined by the court by reference to contemporaneous documents for there to be a fair resolution of the proceedings.
 The list should not extend to every issue arising in the statements of case.
-The claimant takes the lead on preparing the list of issues, and should seek to ensure the draft list is fair and balanced.
+The claimant takes the lead in preparing the list of Issues for Disclosure and should seek to ensure the draft list is fair and balanced.
 The defendant may suggest other issues and alternative wording.
 The parties should seek to agree the issues between themselves.
+Excessive lists of issues are discouraged to make the process simpler and less contentious.

-The five models for disclosure
+The five Models for Disclosure

-In the DRD, the parties should identify the particular "Model of Disclosure" they wish to apply to each issue.
-It could be that a different Model is applied to the claimant and the defendant for a particular issue.
-In deciding on a Model for disclosure, the parties and the court should bear in mind that the objective is to limit the searches required and the volume of documents disclosed.
+In the DRD, the parties should identify for each Issue for Disclosure which "Model of Extended Disclosure" they propose for each issue.
+It could be that a different Model is proposed by the claimant and the defendant for a particular issue.
+In deciding on a Model for Disclosure, the parties and the court should bear in mind that the objective is to limit the searches required and the volume of documents disclosed.
 The Models should not be used in a way that increases cost through undue complexity.
-These are the five models, all of which incorporate an ongoing duty to disclose known adverse documents:
+These are the five Models, all of which incorporate an ongoing duty to disclose known adverse documents:

-- Model A: Disclosure of known adverse documents only.
-With this model, a DRD will not be required. - Model B: Limited disclosure.
-This requires the disclosure of documents that meet the test of Initial Disclosure (this time with no limit on quantity), plus known adverse documents.
+► Model A: Disclosure of known adverse documents only.
+With this model and Model B detailed below, the list of issues and a DRD will not be required.

+- ► Model B: Limited disclosure.
+This requires the disclosure of documents that meet the test of Initial Disclosure (to the extent that they have not already done so and without limit on quantity), plus known adverse documents.
 Parties are under no obligation to undertake a search beyond any already conducted.
-But where a search does take place, the continuing duty to disclose applicable documents applies. - Model C: Request-led, search-based disclosure.
-Parties may make requests in the DRD for the disclosure of particular documents or a narrow class of documents relating to a particular Issue for Disclosure. - Model D: Narrow search-based disclosure, with or without "Narrative Documents".
-Under this model, each party must undertake a reasonable and proportionate search in relation to the applicable Issues for Disclosure (this model is the closest to the current "standard disclosure" test).
-A Narrative Document is one which is relevant only to the background or context of material facts or events, but not directly relevant to the Issues for Disclosure. - Model E: Wide search-based disclosure.
+But where a search does take place, the continuing duty to disclose applicable documents applies. - ▶ Model C: Request-led, search-based disclosure.
+Parties may make requests in the DRD for the disclosure of particular documents or a narrow class of documents relating to a particular Issue for Disclosure. - ► Model D: Narrow searchbased disclosure, with or without "Narrative Documents".
+Under this model, each party must undertake a reasonable and proportionate search in relation to the applicable Issues for Disclosure (this model is the closest to the current "Standard Disclosure" test).
+A Narrative Document is one which is relevant only to the background or context of material facts or events, but not directly relevant to the Issues for Disclosure. - Model E: Wide searchbased disclosure.
 This is the widest model.
 Parties must disclose documents which are likely to support or adversely affect their claim/defence, or that of another party, in relation to one or more Issues for Disclosure, or which may lead to a train of enquiry which may result in the identification of other documents for disclosure.
 Narrative documents must also be disclosed.
 Model E will only be ordered in an exceptional case.